junxit/us-congress-bills-109/bill.md

   - **(5)** describe any financial assistance to be provided by the Secretary or the partners to implement the agreement;
   - **(6)** ensure that any expenditure by the Secretary pursuant to the agreement is determined by the Secretary to support the purposes of natural resource stewardship at a unit of the National Park System; and
   - **(7)** shall include such terms and conditions that are agreed to by the Secretary and the other parties to the agreement.
-- **(c)** *Limitations* The Secretary shall not use any amounts associated with an agreement entered into under subsection (b) for the purposes of land acquisition, regulatory activity, or the development, maintenance, or operation of infrastructure, except for ancillary support facilities that the Secretary determines to be necessary for the completion of projects or activities identified in the agreement.
+- **(c)** *Limitations* The Secretary shall not use any amounts associated with an agreement entered into under subsection (b)(a) for the purposes of land acquisition, regulatory activity, or the development, maintenance, or operation of infrastructure, except for ancillary support facilities that the Secretary determines to be necessary for the completion of projects or activities identified in the agreement.
 - **(d)** *Authorization of appropriations* There are authorized to be appropriated such sums as are necessary to carry out this Act.